nghminh2002/csci318-part-b/README.md

 __1. Get all created orders containing a product__
 - get all created orders containing a product having `ID = 1`
 - communications:
-  + communicate with order-service to get order data
+  + communicate with procurement-bounded-context to get order data
-  + order-service communicate with customer-service to get customer data
+  + procurement-bounded-context communicate with customer-account-bounded-context to get customer data
 ```shell
 curl -X GET http://localhost:8081/product/1/all-orders
 ```